dborth/vbagx/README.md

 For both loading and saving, the PNG filename is [TITLE].png, where [TITLE] is the ROM title defined at 0x134 (for GB games) or 0xA0 (for GBA games).
-For example, POKEMON_SFXAAXE.png will be loaded for PokÃ©mon Silver.
+For example, POKEMON_SFXAAXE.png will be loaded for Pokémon Silver.
 If no PNG file by that name exists, VBA-GX will try loading default.png (for GB games) or defaultgba.png (for GBA games) instead.